Matth-L/llview/docs/docs/install/add_metrics_example.md

 This creates :
 - A new file named : `model_cpu_LML.xml`
-- With the default type to add any kind of metrics : `node`
+- With the default type to add any kind of node metrics
-- The mapping allows LLView to get the `model_name` from the query and add it to the LML file.
+- The mapping allows LLview to get the `model_name` from the query and add it to the LML file.

-## Test
+### Test

 Let’s see if everything works: